AdamKyle/flare/resources/info/tips/section-1.md

 For example a Level 234 Fighter, decked out in enchanted gear (that they made or bought) will be stronger than a character in nothing but shop gear and a couple of the faction uniques at the same level/class.

+Why?
+Because they took the time to research the best enchantments for the gear to gear themselves towards their ultimate end gaol.

 ## The end of the walk through ...

-Phew child!
+Phew, child!
 We made it!

 We haven't even scratched the surface!
 We haven't talked about [Kingdoms](/information/kingdoms) or even [Alchemy](/information/alchemy) a skill locked behind a quest!

 We haven't even touched [Passive skills](/information/kingdom-passive-skills) or half the other information.
 But alas this is where I leave you to explore on your own.

-There is a ton of infromation here in the help docs to answer questions, and should you have more - come to [discord](https://discord.gg/hcwdqJUerh) where I shall answer them all!
+There is a ton of information here in the help docs to answer questions, and should you have more - come to [discord](https://discord.gg/hcwdqJUerh) where I shall answer them all!